 The Frederick M. Gossman Memorial High School Scholarship

-Designed to assist sons and daughters of members of the Knights of Columbus in paying tuition at accredited Catholic high schools, three grants of $1,500 per year, for up to four years, will be awarded.
+Designed to assist sons and daughters of members of the Knights of Columbus in paying tuition at accredited Catholic high schools, three grants of $1,500 per year, for up to four years, are awarded.
 Awards are made on the basis of academic excellence, personal qualifications, and financial need.

 The William J. O'Brien, Jr. Memorial Catholic High School Scholarship

-Three grants of $1,500 per yer for up to four years will be awarded.
-Open to Catholic students officially accepted at (or students at) accredited Catholic high schools in the jurisdiction of the Maryland State Knights of Columbus.
-Eligibility is open to Catholic students who are residents of the state of Maryland, and to children and grandchildren of a member of a Knights of Columbus council within the jurisdiction of Maryland.
-Applications are judge on academic excellence, personal qualifications, and financial need.
+Three grants of $1,500 per yer for up to four years are awarded.
+Open to Catholic students officially accepted at, or already attending accredited Catholic high schools in the jurisdiction of the Maryland State Knights of Columbus.
+Eligibility is open to Catholic students who are residents of the state of Maryland, and to children and grandchildren of Knights of Columbus council members within the jurisdiction of Maryland.
+Applications are judged based on academic excellence, personal qualifications, and financial need.

 Colleen and Erin Marlatt Scholarship

 This scholarship, awarded through The Colleen and Erin Marlatt Scholarship Fund, is intended to recognize the significant sacrifices made by teachers and administrators who have accepted God's call to the ministry of Catholic education.
-To be eligible to apply, a student must be a dependent of a full-time teacher or administrator with 3 or more years in a Catholic elementary or high school within the Archdiocese of Baltimore, The student must be entering as a freshman at a Catholic high school.
+To be eligible to apply, a student must be a dependent of a full-time teacher or administrator with three or more years in a Catholic elementary or high school within the Archdiocese of Baltimore.
+The student must be entering as a freshman in a Catholic high school.

 Colleen and Erin Marlatt Scholarship Fund, Inc.